DeidraYu/bowling/README.md

 Double-click on `bowling.uproject` to open it in the Unreal Editor

+## Playing the game

+- Use `A` and `D` keys for moving left and right.
+- Use the mouse pointer to rotate the direction the ball is thrown into.
+  The ball is thrown straight forward on your screen, not toward the mouse!
+This is intentionally.
+- Use the left mouse button to throw (roll) the ball.
+- At this moment you can cheat by moving the ball left-right even when it is already rolling (a feature handy for debugging).

 ## Interpretation of the Assessment
 The combination of the Bowling Game Kata and the Unreal Engine 5.4 implementation of it suggests that a mini game must be implemented.